lexus2k/vgm_decoder/README.md

 # vgm_converter

+The library can be used to convert VGM / NSF data to PCM on the fly.

+It recognizes:
-It recognizes vgm files for AY-3-8910, YM2149 (MSX2) and NES APU (Nes console).
+ * vgm files (AY-3-8910, YM2149 (MSX2) and NES APU (Nes console))
-The library allows to get PCM stream from VGM data.
+ * nsf files (Nintendo Sound Format - NES APU)

+# Compilation

+> make

+> ./vgm2pcm

+# Links

+Wonderful resources for NSF files: https://www.zophar.net/music, for VGM files: https://vgmrips.net